A Career in Art Therapy

 Pros and Cons of the Position

-Art therapy can be a demanding job that can be consuming both mentally and physically, but the dedication comes with satisfying results.
+Art therapy can be a demanding job that that’s consuming both mentally and physically.
+The reward comes with satisfying results.
 Here are a few things to consider before pursuing an art therapist career:

 - A low competition career that is growing

-- Help those in need of specialized care
+- Helping those in need of specialized care

 - Ability to create your own practice and hours

-- Work with a range of people and personalities
+- Working with a range of people and personalities

-- Continuously learn about human growth through clients and personal experiences
+- Continuously learning about human growth through clients and personal experiences

 - Can be emotionally draining